We’ve moved! As of April 1, 2022 our new address is 770 Sheridan Lake Road, Rapid City, South Dakota 57702

 Some states are community property states.
 Almost any property acquired during the marriage is considered equally owned by both spouses in a marriage.
 In community property states, this property is divided equally in a divorce.

 South Dakota is not a community property state.
-This means marital property is not divided 50/50 between each spouse.
+This means marital property is not divided 50/50 between each spouse when a divorce happens.
 Instead, both marital and separate property is divided based on equitable property distribution rules.

 Equitable Property Distribution in South Dakota